bruhjuice/bruhjuice/README.md

 I am currently working at: Lawrence Livermore National Labatory

+Goals for the next few months: Get AWS certified, train and summit Mt.
+Whitney

 <!--
 **bruhjuice/bruhjuice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.